bizztreat/wr-talon-one-coupon/MANUAL.md

 ## What It Does

-This app writer measured data objects to Talon.one API.
+This writer sends measured data objects to Talon.one system.

 https://developers.talon.one/Tutorials-and-Guides/How-do-I-transfer-my-existing-coupon-codes